karaoc/dayz.test/Server-settings.md

 String.
 Main body of the server info text in server info tab.

 ### "infoTitle2"
+String.
+Title to be displayed in server info tab.

 ### "infoContent2"
+String.
+Main body of the server info text in server info tab.

 ### "infoTitle3"
+String.
+Title to be displayed in server info tab.

 ### "infoContent3"
+String.
+Main body of the server info text in server info tab.

 ### "ServerLogoPath"
 Image set: image, for use in server info tab.